redpanda-data/connect/resources/docs/inputs/README.md

 Exchange type options are: direct|fanout|topic|x-custom

-## `dynamic_fan_in`
+## `dynamic`

-The dynamic fan in type is similar to the regular fan in type except the inputs can be changed during runtime via a REST HTTP interface.
+The dynamic type is similar to the 'fan_in' type except the inputs can be changed during runtime via a REST HTTP interface.

-To GET the full list of input identifiers use the '/inputs' endpoint.
+To GET a JSON map of input identifiers with their current uptimes use the '/inputs' endpoint.

 To perform CRUD actions on the inputs themselves use POST, DELETE, and GET methods on the '/input/{input_id}' endpoint.
 When using POST the body of the